 The Terminal, permanently moored about 22 km off the Italian coast between Livorno and Pisa, transforms the liquefied natural gas, received by LNG carriers, back to its normal gaseous state.

-The Terminal is connected to the mainland through a pipeline of 36.5 km (managed by Snam Rete Gas): 29.5 km at the sea, 5 km in the floodway, the remaining 2 km on dry land, completely buried and directly connected to the Italian National Grid.
+The Terminal is connected to the mainland through a long pipeline of 36.5 km, operated and managed by Snam: 29.5 km at sea, 5 km in the floodway, the remaining 2 km on dry land, completely buried and directly connected to the Italian National Grid.

 The Terminal (out of water) has the following features: length 306,49 meters, width 48 meters, height 26.5 meters.